Website Planning Process – Part 3

 Key features of this plugin include:

-- Calendar – A month-by-month view of your content.
+- Calendar – A convenient month-by-month look at your content.

-- Custom Statuses – Define the key stages to your workflow.
+- Custom Statuses – Lets you define the key stages to your workflow.

-- Editorial Comments – Threaded commenting inside the admin for private discussion between writers and editors.
+- Editorial Comments – Threaded commenting inside the admin area for private discussion between editors and writers.

-- Editorial Metadata – Track important important details.
+- Editorial Metadata – Helps you keep track of important details.

 - Notifications – Lets you receive timely updates on any content that you are following.

 - Story Budget – Lets you view your upcoming content budget.

 - User Groups – Helps you keep your users organized by function or department.

 For more details, visit the plugin website: Edit Flow

 Oasis Workflow is a feature-rich plugin that lets you automate any editorial workflow process using a simple and intuitive graphical user interface (GUI).